4. Pictures of You

 Jimmy shrugged his shoulders.
 “Tradition?
 What is your name, by the way?
 I’m Jimmy.
 I don’t remember seeing you at work, but I got introduced to way too many people today..”

 “Geez, you would have remembered me.
-If not for anything else, for the fact that I am the only girl that is taller than most men there.
+If not for anything else, for the fact that I am the only girl who is taller than most men there.
 I stand out in many ways, but, at first sight, my height is how people remember me.
 I’m Andrea.
 I am giving you just my first name, ha, ha, ‘don’t they know you’re supposed to have a last name?
 It’s like they’re an entire generation of cocktail waitresses.’
 Something like that.”

 “They?”